 Retrospective studies help define prognostic factors to be used so that the therapeutic strategy may vary depending on the predicted risks.
 Those studies are extremely helpful to assess the feasibility of prospective studies and to help in their design.

-What are types of studies?
+What are the 4 types of research design?

-What level is a retrospective study?
+What level of evidence is a retrospective cohort study?

 The level of evidence for a retrospective cohort is 2.